SONGS IN SPANISH

-Cliches?
-Maybe.
-But your students still need to know these songs because they’ll be around long after the latest pop tunes are forgotten.
-These songs may be the only thing your students remember from your class in 15 years.
+Clichés?
+Some may be, but your students still need to know these songs.
+Why?
+Because these songs will be around long after most of the latest pop tunes are forgotten.
+In fact, these songs may be the only specific content your students will remember from your class in 15 years.
 They’ll also be able to sing along with mariachi bands to the amazement of friends and family, and feel like superstars.

 SONGS–Dia de los Muertos & La Llorona Start teaching these songs a week or two before Día de los Muertos.